adventcoder/adventofcode-2023/README.md

 Interesting problem today.
 I didn't want to deal with making flood fill work so eventually ended up solving it with horizontal scan lines keeping track of inside/outside which was easier than I thought it would be.
 Verticals are '|', 'F-*J', 'L-*7'.
 Rewrote later to use shoelace formula after looking at other solutions.

 Day 11:
 Easy problem today.
 Can be optimised by totalling each axis independently.
-Worked out a formula for summing over all the pairs and now the code is totally inscrutable.
+Worked out a formula for summing over all the pairs and now the code is totally incomprehensible.
+Oh well.

 Day 12:
 Did it the obvious way.
 No idea how to make it faster.
 Feels like you could split on '.' and solve each subgroup separately, but idk if that would just be worse or not.